about project: physio

 Stephen Mutch MSc BSc MCSP

-Stephen is an experienced, skilled musculo-skeletal physiotherapist who was recently appointed as Lead Physio at the Irish Rugby Football Union having previously been Head of
+Stephen is an experienced, skilled musculo-skeletal physiotherapist who is currently the Lead Physio at the Irish Rugby Football Union having previously been Head of

 Performance at Montpellier Herault Rugby.
 Until July of 2020, he was Clinical Director at a private practice in